 Pesticides are chemicals intended to prevent, control or kill pests, but they can also harm your health.
-We can all be exposed to pesticides every day at home, at work and through the food we eat.
+Everyone can be exposed to pesticides everyday at home, at work and through the food they eat.

 This brochure offers practical recommendations on how to avoid exposure to toxic pesticides.